ista-vamos/shamon/compiler/README.md

 `vamosc.py` can be used similarly but it also containts other flags and options to generate and run an executable.
 It compiles a VAMOS/TESSLA specification and generates the following:

-1. A compile script that links all the libraries to be able to compile the C into an executable.
+1. A compile script that links all the libraries to be able to compile the C file of the monitor into an executable.
 The path of this file is specified by the flag  `--compilescript` or `-s`.
 Other flags to customize the generated compile script are available (try `python vamosc.py -h` to see all available options).

 2. An executable, for which you can specify the path through `--executable` or `e`.